Biology 329: Cell and Molecular Biology (Offered in Fall)

 Description and objective: Lectures will cover the important principles behind cellular and molecular biology, including how these principals apply to cutting-edge topics in medicine and biological research.
 Specific topics include, but are not limited to, structure and function of biological molecules, structure and function of organelles, and gene and protein expression and regulation.

-Required text: Cell and Molecular Biology: Concepts & Experiments (7th edition) by Gerald Karp.
+Required text: Karp's Cell and Molecular Biology: Concepts & Experiments (8th edition) by Iwasa and Marshall.

 Learning outcomes: Upon completion of this course, students will be able to understand the following:

 1.The properties of and differences among prokaryotic cells, eukaryotic cells, and viruses.

 2. The synthesis, chemical properties, and function of major biological macromolecules.

 3. The origin and function of cellular organelles.

 4. The nature of genetic information, its organization and replication, and the relationship of genetic information to protein expression and function.

 5. The structure, function, and organization of the cytoskeleton and membrane systems.

 Description and objectives: Lectures will highlight critical themes in animal development, including cell division, cell differentiation, and morphogenesis, and covers specific topics such as developmental anatomy, embryonic development, axis formation, organ, tissue, and limb development, and cell-cell communication.
 The course also briefly addresses similarities and differences in developmental strategies among animals and other multicelluar organisms.

 Required text: Developmental Biology (11th edition) by Gilbert and Barresi.